Thijsvanede/FlowPrint/docs/source/reference/flowprint.rst

 I/O methods
 ^^^^^^^^^^^
-FlowPrint provides methods to store and load a FlowPrint object, including its fingerprints to a json file.
+FlowPrint provides methods to save and load a FlowPrint object, including its fingerprints to a json file.

-.. automethod:: flowprint.FlowPrint.store
+.. automethod:: flowprint.FlowPrint.save

 .. automethod:: flowprint.FlowPrint.load